Congestion pricing in New York City: Air quality

-Revenue
+Revenue and projects funded

 A report from early March 2025, published by the Regional Plan Association (RPA), found that the reduction of travel times into the congestion zone would save between $500 million and $1.3 billion per year.
 The MTA collected $48 million in toll revenue during the program's first month and $52 million during the second month; in the first four months of 2025, the charge raised $215 million in total.
 In June 2025, revenue from the congestion toll was used to increase service on more than a dozen bus lines citywide.
-The program is projected to provide $500 million in revenue in its first year and had earned the MTA $365 million by August 2025.
+The program was projected to provide $500 million in revenue in its first year.
+It had earned the MTA $365 million by August 2025 and an estimated $548.3 million by December.

 In October 2025, the MTA sold $230 million worth of bonds to help fund the first projects that were being partially financed using congestion-toll revenue.

-Reactions and revocation of federal approval
+These projects were approved that December.
+In September 2026, the city government began using congestion-toll revenue to encourage delivery truck operators to make deliveries in the toll zone during overnight hours.

+Reactions

 A confidential memo, mistakenly released by the United States Attorney's Office for the Southern District of New York, detailing flaws in the federal government's legal arguments.

 The New York City Fire Department's emergency responders' union advised its members who worked in the congestion zone to transfer elsewhere.
 Jersey City mayor Steven Fulop proposed levying a "reverse congestion pricing" toll on vehicles entering Jersey City from New York.
-After Trump's inauguration on January 20, 2025, Murphy asked Trump to reconsider the federal government's approval of the congestion toll.
-By the end of January, Trump was considering withdrawing the federal government's approval, though the legality of such a withdrawal was not clear.
-The next month, Trump and Hochul discussed the tolling program's future.
+Curtis Sliwa, who unsuccessfully ran in the 2025 New York City mayoral election, proposed a tax rebate for residents who drive into the congestion zone.